milo720/milo-dev-journal/index.md

   overlay_filter: "0.5"
   overlay_image: "/assets/images/Journal.jpg"
 excerpt: - >
-"Ingredients:
+Ingredients
 1. A Byte of Coding advice
 1. A Bit of humorous anecdote
-1. A Heap of unsolicited advice"
+1. A Heap of unsolicited advice

 ---